Analysis

 - Beneficence: AI development should aim to leave Australian society better off on balance.

-One caveat to carry here: this list does not match Australia's official eight AI Ethics Principles, published on 7 November 2019.
+One caveat to carry here: this list does not match Australia's official eight AI Ethics Principles (opens in a new tab), published on 7 November 2019.
 The official set leads with "human, social and environmental wellbeing" and "human-centred values," and includes "security" alongside privacy.
 The version above appears to substitute "human oversight" and "beneficence" for the first two and drops the security element, so treat it as a paraphrase rather than the canonical text.

 These principles are pitched as best-practice guidance, not law.
-The government has been explicit that the ethics principles and the Voluntary AI Safety Standard are non-binding, while reserving the right to bring in targeted reforms or new legislation if voluntary uptake falls short.
+The government has been explicit that the ethics principles and the Voluntary AI Safety Standard are non-binding (opens in a new tab), while reserving the right to bring in targeted reforms or new legislation if voluntary uptake falls short.

 Risk Proportionality